faanross/faanross.github.io/content/about.md

 **this site contains original content related to threat hunting + memory forensics.**

-but since you clicked on 'about' i'm gonna assume you also want to learn a bit about me.
+but since you clicked on ***about*** i'm gonna assume you also want to learn a bit about me, faan ross.

 {{< figure src="/img/watermelon.gif" title="" class="custom-figure" >}}

-ok well, my name is faan and I love cybersecurity and threat hunting - i think its the coolest goddamn thing i've ever had the opportunity to be a student of. praise be.
+well, since we find ourselves here it should come as not great shock that I love cybersecurity and threat hunting - i think its the coolest goddamn thing i've ever had the opportunity to be a student of. ***praise be***.

 here are a few other things that tickle my fancy...